-- a.
-A Charter School shall not charge tuition or fees, except those fees normally charged by other public schools.
-The collection and use of such funds shall be a part of the required annual financial audit of the school. - b.
-A Charter School shall be exempt from all School Board policies except those stated herein, those specified in F.S.
-1002.33, those pertaining to health, safety, and civil rights, financial records, and accountability related to student enrollment reports, and financial audits, and collective bargaining agreements if the staff chooses to remain part of the District bargaining unit(s). - c.
-A Charter School shall be nonsectarian in its programs, admission policies, employment practices, and operations. - d.
-A Charter School shall maintain all financial records in a manner consistent with F.S.
-1002.33 (9) (i) - e.
-The governing board of the Charter School shall annually adopt and maintain an operating budget which shall be provided to the sponsor no later than thirty days prior to the opening of school each year. - f.
-The governing board of the Charter School shall exercise continuing oversight over Charter School operation.
+- A. A charter school shall not charge tuition or fees, except those fees normally charged by other public schools.
+The collection and use of such funds shall be a part of the required annual financial audit of the school. - B. A charter school shall be exempt from all School Board policies except those stated herein, those specified in F.S.
+1002.33, those pertaining to health, safety, civil rights, financial records, accountability related to student enrollment reports, financial audits, and collective bargaining agreements if the staff chooses to remain part of the District bargaining unit(s). - C. A charter school shall be nonsectarian in its programs, admission policies, employment practices, and operations. - D. A charter school shall maintain all financial records in a manner consistent with F.S.
+1002.33 (9)(g). - E. The governing board of the charter school shall annually adopt and maintain an operating budget which shall be provided to the sponsor no later than thirty (30) days prior to the opening of school each year. - F. The governing board of the charter school shall exercise continuing oversight over charter school operation.

-g.
-The governing body shall participate in governance training approved by the Department Of Education.

-g. h.
-The governing board of the Charter School shall report its progress annually to the sponsor which shall forward the report to the commissioner of education at the same time as other annual school accountability reports. the annual report shall be submitted in a format provided by the department of education consistent with F.S.
-1002.33 (9) (I) h. i.
-Charter Schools shall provide instruction for at least the number of days required by law for other public schools and shall follow the sponsor's school calendar unless otherwise specified by the charter.
+- G. The governing body shall participate in governance training approved by the Department of Education. - Н. The governing board of the charter school shall report its progress annually to the sponsor which shall forward the report to the Commissioner of Education at the same time as other annual school accountability reports.
+The annual report shall be submitted in a format provided by the Department of Education consistent with F.S.
+1002.33 (9)(k). - Ι. Charter schools shall provide instruction for at least the number of days required by law for other public schools and shall follow the sponsor's school calendar unless otherwise specified by the charter.

-10. Personnel Options
+IX.
+Personnel Options

-- a Charter School shall select its own employees. a Charter School may contract with its sponsor for the services of personnel employed by the sponsor. - b.
-Charter School employees may bargain collectively as a separate unit or as part of the existing applicable District collective bargaining unit(s). - c.
-If teachers at a Charter School choose to be a part of a professional group that subcontracts with the Charter School to operate the instructional program under the auspices of a partnership or cooperative that they collectively own, they shall not be considered public employees. - d.
-Employees of the School District may take leave for up to three years to accept employment in a Charter School upon the approval of the School Board and shall maintain seniority accrued in the School District.
-They may continue to be covered by the benefit program of the School District only if the Charter School and the School Board agree to the arrangement and its financing. - e.
-Teachers employed or under contract to a Charter School shall be certified, as required by F.S.
+- Α. A charter school shall select its own employees.
+A charter school may contract with its sponsor for the services of personnel employed by the sponsor. - B. Charter school employees may bargain collectively as a separate unit or as part of the existing applicable District collective bargaining unit(s). - C. If teachers at a charter school choose to be a part of a professional group that subcontracts with the charter school to operate the instructional program under the auspices of a partnership or cooperative that they collectively own, they shall not be considered public employees. - D. Employees of the School District may take leave for up to three years to accept employment in a charter school upon the approval of the School Board and shall maintain seniority accrued in the School District.
+They may continue to be covered by the benefit program of the School District only if the charter school and the School Board agree to the arrangement and its financing. - Ε. Teachers employed or under contract to a charter school shall be certified, as required by F.S.
 1012.
-A Charter School may not knowingly employ an individual to provide instructional services if the individual's certification or licensure as an educator is suspended or revoked in Florida or any other state a Charter School may not knowingly employ an individual who has resigned from a school district in lieu of disciplinary action or who has been dismissed for just cause by any school district. - f.
-All governing board members and employees of a Charter School shall be fingerprinted and go through a criminal background check as provided for in Florida Statute. - g.
-The employees of a Charter School may elect to participate in the Florida Retirement System after proper application under Florida Statutes.
+A charter school may not knowingly employ an individual to provide instructional services if the individual's certification or licensure as an educator is suspended or revoked in Florida or any other state.
+A charter school may not knowingly employ an individual who has resigned from a school district in lieu of disciplinary action or who has been dismissed for just cause by any School District.